DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 The rooms at TWO Hotel are both edgy and elegant, with different but always interesting views.
 There are some wonderful little extras provided as well, like a universal phone charger in case you forget yours.

 - Rooftop pool and bar

 Cram Hotel is an elegant getaway in the beating heart of the city.
 Everywhere you look, there are soft cream furnishings, super soft seating, and fine art hanging on the walls.
-Even taking a stroll down the hall will leave you feeling calm and centred.
+Even taking a stroll down the hall will leave you feeling calm and centered.

 There are a variety of room options available.
-From the affordable standard room to the incredible suites with private balcony and huge bathtub in the bedroom.
+From the affordable standard room to the incredible suites with a private balcony and huge bathtub in the bedroom.
 Regardless of the size, each room comes stacked with its own mini-bar (score!) and a flat-screen TV.